Does Folic Acid Affect Thyroid Levels? Understanding the Link

-Dr. Donna Sergi, Licensed Nutrition Response Practitioner • October 22, 2024
+Dr. Donna Sergi, Licensed Nutrition Response Practitioner • May 19, 2026

 "The content below is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition."

+Essential nutrients play an enormous role in our overall health, and when we don’t get enough of them through diet or supplements, our bodies cannot function optimally.
 Nutrient deficiencies are often a factor in the development of illnesses, if not the true culprit.

 Table of Contents